raxhvl/genesix/README.md

 - The first prototype was built using [v0.dev](https://v0.dev/)
 - The landing page is a fork of [this page](https://v0.dev/chat/community/background-paths-s2R42ut7CxT) by knockout
+- The UI components are powered by [shadcn/ui](https://ui.shadcn.com/), an excellent collection of reusable components

 ## License